parkr/merge-pr/README.md

 Once you're happy with your change, submit a PR.
 If I like it, I'll use this tool to merge it!

+## Versioning

+We adhere to SemVer where applicable.
+To see the version of your copy of `merge-pr`, run `merge-pr -V`.

+To release a new version, change the version in `main.go`, and run `script/release`.

 ## Credits / License

 MIT License, copyright Parker Moore.
 Details in the `LICENSE` file.